HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

    3.2.
 If Docker Desktop is not already running, it will ask you to start it.

-   3.3.
-Finally, the GUI will pop up, and you can start using DL4MicEverywhere.
-If the GUI is not displayed correctly, please restart your computer once more to fix the issue.
+4. **The GUI will pop up, and you can start using DL4MicEverywhere** (if the GUI is not displayed correctly, please restart your computer once more to fix the issue).

 </details>